crosbymichael/boss/README.md

 Feel free to fork this project and make it something great for your own needs, I encourage it.
 Take the code, try out crazy ideas, experiment, and share your creations with others.

+**Warning:**

+When consul is enabled, `boss` will remove `systemd-resolved` because it causes so many issues with DNS and forwarding to consul to provide DNS and service discovery.
+The old fasion way of `/etc/resolv.conf` works much better without systemd poking with it.

 ## CLI

 ```